msssk/dgrid/doc/components/utilities/mouse.md

 # util/mouse

 The `util/mouse` module has been removed from dgrid 0.4.
-The module was introduced to compensate for deficiencies in Dojo's `dojo/mouse` module's handling of event bubbling.
-The `dojo/mouse` module was improved in Dojo 1.8 so the same functionality can now be achieved using `dojo/mouse` and `dgrid/util/mouse` is unnecessary.
+It was introduced to compensate for deficiencies in the `dojo/mouse` module's handling of event bubbling.
+The `dojo/mouse` module was improved in Dojo 1.8, so the functionality previously provided by `dgrid/util/mouse` can now be achieved using `dojo/mouse`.

 The `dgrid/util/mouse` module provided the following synthetic events for handling mouse movement in and out of dgrid rows and cells: